 Democrats were derisive and Republicans were repulsed -- even revenge-minded -- Thursday by Gov. Rick Scott's decision to support a three-year extension of Medicaid access for nearly a million poor Floridians.

 "Couldn't find a doctor this morning who accepts Medicaid to remove the knife from my back from FlGovScott," Henry Kelley, a tea party activist in Fort Walton Beach, tweeted to his Twitter followers.
-He told The Florida Current in an interview his tea party group was among the earliest audiences for Scott in 2009, when the unknown Naples health-care executive formed a group called Conservatives for Patients Rights to fight President Barack Obama's national health care plan.
+He said in an interview his tea party group was among the earliest audiences for Scott in 2009, when the unknown Naples health-care executive formed a group called Conservatives for Patients Rights to fight President Barack Obama's national health care plan.